 Letting you choose your weekly budget and savings goal, the My Weekly Budget app serves as the perfect tool to help you track where exactly all your money is going and showing you where you can cut some expenses.

 For those who are new to their university (or those who still find themselves searching vainly for Room 7.01 after three years), Lost on Campus is a lifesaver.

 Forty-two Australian campuses with more than 36,000 locations are mapped in detail, providing directions to your lecture theatre – or to the best coffee on campus.

 Designed with students (and journalists) in mind, SoundNote allows you to record a lecture or interview while simultaneously typing or handwriting notes.
 When you’re looking back over your notes, tapping on a word will take you back to that point in the audio file.
 You can share your notes, text and recordings via email or transfer them directly to your computer.
 Nifty, huh?

-Simply scanning the barcode of a book brings up extensive details, and the app also allows you to search by title, author, ISBN or URL.
-The app supports 7500 citation styles, including MLA, APA and Harvard systems, and it seamlessly integrates with other apps including Word and Evernote.
+Simply scanning the barcode of a book brings up extensive details and the app also allows you to search by title, author, ISBN or URL.
+The app supports several citation styles, including APA and Harvard, and it seamlessly integrates with other apps including email, notes, Google+, Twitter, Dropbox and more.

 More on Journey